 While flatpack furniture was more popular than ever, homeowners still enjoyed installing strangely complex bespoke cabinetry into their bedrooms, which may or may not have incorporated a space-saving Murphy bed, which folded up into the wall when not in use.

-Geometric patterns in bright, in-your-face colours were all the rage in the 1980s and most teenagers would have had a bold duvet set like this one we spotted on Airbnb – usually with a matching set of curtains.
+Geometric patterns in bright, in-your-face colours were all the rage in the 1980s and most teenagers would have had a bold duvet set like this one we spotted on Airbnb – usually with a set of matching curtains.
 Graffiti-inspired designs were used for album covers, magazines and advertising, and this filtered down into soft furnishings.
-The US boyband New Kids On The Block was one of the most popular groups at the time and had their faces plastered across everything from T-shirts to mugs and pillows, long before anyone had heard of Justin Bieber!

 Loved this?
 Take a look at more retro homes and vintage interiors